openlawlibrary/taf/docs/developers/repository-classes.md

 metadata and target files from mediums other than the local file system.
 TUF enables such flexibility by allowing custom implementations of the `StorageBackendInterface`.
 These implementations can redefine how metadata and target files are read and written.
 To instantiate a `MetadataRepository` class with a custom storage interface, use the `storage` keyword argument.
 If not specified, TUF's default `FilesystemBackend` will be used.
+The other available option is `GitStorageBackend`.
+This implementation loads data from a specific commit if the commit is specified, or from the filesystem if the commit is `None`, by extending `FilesystemBackend`.

 This class is used extensively to implement API functions.